-Following the launch of the All-Party Parliamentary Group’s Creative Health report in July, momentum has continued to gather in the arts and health field with October’s Parliamentary debate in Westminster.
+Following the launch of the All-Party Parliamentary Group’s Creative Health report in July, momentum has continued to gather in the arts and health field with October’s UK Parliamentary debate in Westminster.

 In the same week, the EU’s Ministry of Education and Culture in Brussels convened a two-day meeting of the Social Inclusion group.
 The group of representatives from each member state invited me to ‘make the case’ for the role of the arts and culture in promoting social inclusion.

 I went to Brussels determined to usefully convey some of the evidence and outcomes featured in the Creative Health report – and those found during my Churchill Fellowship 2017 – to the advisory group.
 For me, the aspiration towards social inclusion has national health and well-being in mind, as social exclusion, inequalities, and loneliness are major predictors of poor health outcomes.